cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 ## CRC
 (Client Runtime Container)

-Dieser Utility dient dazu die Runtime für eine WebApp bereit zu stellen.
+This utility provides the Runtime of a WebApp.

 ### Module
 #### CRC
-Der Client Runtime Container wird für die Laufzeit eines Apps benötigt. (repräsetiert durch ein WebPackage)
+The Client Runtime Container is needed to provide the runtime of an App (represented by a Webpackage).

 #### DependencyManager
-Der Dependency Manager löst die benötigte Abhängigkeiten auf, und fügt in das Dokument ein.
-Der Anforderer wird in data-referrer Attribute festgehalten.
+The Dependency Manager resolves the required dependencies and includes them into the document.
+The requester is attached to the data-referrer attribute.

 #### Cache
-Der Cache hält alle referenzierte Komponente.
-Der Schlüssel zu einem Komponente ist der ArtifactId.
+The Cache holds all referenced components.
+The key to access a component is its artifactId.
-Der Cache speichert weiterhin den resolvedComponent Objekt, sobald es gebildet wurde.
-Der Schlüssel zu resolvedComponent ist der artifactId der Ursprungskomponente.
+Furthermore, the cache stores the resolvedComponent object, once it is built.
+The key to access the resolvedComponent is the artifactId of the original component.

 #### ComponentResolver
-Fügt die referenzierten Komponenten rekursiv in die original Compound-Komponent-Manifest ein.
-Damit entsteht der Gesamthierarchie der Compound-Komponente.
+Add the referenced components recursively to the original compound component manifest.
+So that the whole hierarchy of the compound component is available.

 #### StorageManager
-Dient zur Datenpersitenz.
+Provide the data persistence .
 (TODO)

 #### EventFactory
-Verwaltet EventTypes und stellt utility Methoden. (zum Beispiel zu erstellen CustomEvents usw.)
+Manage EventTypes and provide utility methods (e.g. to create CustomEvents, etc.).

 #### Utils

 ## CRCLoader
 (Client-Runtime-Container-Loader)

-Diese Utility lädt den CRC (Client Runtime Container).
+This utility loads the CRC (Client Runtime Container).

 ### Parameter:
 #### loadCIF (default == 'true')
-Soll das CIF geladen werden?
+Should the CIF be loaded?

-Mögliche Werte:  'true' | 'false
+**Posible values:**  'true' | 'false'

-Konfiguration via
+**Configuration through**

-* Attribut am CRCLoader Script-Tag: `data-crcinit-loadcif="false"
+* The attribute of the CRCLoader Script-Tag: `data-crcinit-loadcif="false"'
-* Globale Property
+* The global property:

         <script>
             window.cubx = {